 When checking the suspension system, mechanics generally scan for irregularities in components, such as the shock absorbers, struts or tires.

-The well-being of the steering system is essential for comfort when driving, but also for roadside safety.
+The well-being of the steering system is essential for comfort when driving, but also for road safety.
 As such, mechanics generally look for irregularities in the steering gearbox, steering arm, steering pump (including fluid), and more.
 This happens at most service centres, including all Ontario motor vehicle inspection station locations.

 Hoses and belts